WZBSocialScienceCenter/pdf2xml-viewer/README.md

 This is a small tool with which it is possible to view and examine individual text boxes in PDF documents.
-This is very helpful for analyzing the distribution of texts across a page, especially in the case of [OCR-processed PDFs](https://en.wikipedia.org/wiki/Optical_character_recognition) (so called "sandwich PDFs") from which you might want to extract structured information.
+This is very helpful for analyzing the distribution of texts across a page, especially in the case of [OCR-processed PDFs](https://en.wikipedia.org/wiki/Optical_character_recognition) (so called "sandwich PDFs") from which you might want to extract structured information (see [pdftabextract](https://github.com/WZBSocialScienceCenter/pdftabextract) for this).
 With this viewer, you can examine such PDFs and have a look at the properties of individual text boxes, like position, width, height or font specification.
 With its advanced features you can also overlay lines or cells.

 The viewer requires you to convert your PDFs to the [pdf2xml format](http://www.mobipocket.com/dev/pdf2xml/).
 Afterwards you can start up a local webserver, display this XML file in the viewer (as seen below) and examine the individual